digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/03-quickstart-high-level-structure.rst

 or other IDEs.

 `.envrc` This is a part of the Direnv configuration.
-Specifically it activates the Nix environment for the project via a call to `use nix` which uses the `shell.nix` file to set up the development environment using nix-shell [9]_.
+Specifically it activates the Nix environment for the project via a call to `use flake` which uses the `flake.nix` file to set up the development environment using nix-shell [9]_.

 `LICENSE`, `terms.md`, `Security.md`, and `README.md`.
 The License is 0BSD.